-Reminder to Use Standardized Screening Tools with members 13 Years and Older - Especially for Depression, Suicide, and Comorbid Issues
+Reminder to Use Standardized Screening Tools with Members 13 Years and Older - Especially for Depression, Suicide, and Comorbidity Issues

 Beacon supports the early detection and treatment of depressive and comorbid disorders to promote optimal health for members 13 years and older.
 A few helpful reminders:

+Beacon offers many screening tools and programs available at no cost:

+- · PCP/ Provider Toolkit - Depression Screening Program (PDF) - Comorbid Mental Health and Substance Use Disorder Screening Program (PDF) - Use screening tools at the first visit and repeat at regular intervals as clinically indicated to identify potential symptoms that may need further evaluation.

+Depression

+- Patient Health Questionnaire 9 (PHQ-9) is a brief, multi-purpose tool for assessing depression, and is available in English, Spanish, and a variety of other languages in Beacon's PCP/Provider Toolkit. - When assessing for depression, remember to rule out bipolar disorders; you may choose to use the Mood Disorder Questionnaire (MDQ).

+Learn more about the Depression Program (PDF)

+Suicide

+Beacon endorses the National Action

+Alliance for Suicide Prevention's

+Recommended Standard Care for

+People with Suicide Risk, which

+screens individuals for suicide and includes

+a list of screening tools in the Appendix.

+Comorbidity issues

-- Beacon offers many screening tools and programs available at no cost: - o PCP/ Provider Toolkit - o Depression Screening Program (PDF) - o Comorbid Mental Health and Substance Use Disorder Screening Program (PDF) - Use screening tools at the first visit and repeat at regular intervals as clinically indicated to identify potential symptoms that may need further evaluation. - Depression - Patient Health Questionnaire 9 (PHQ-9) is a brief, multi-purpose tool for assessing depression, and is available in English, Spanish, and a variety of other languages in Beacon's PCP/ Provider Toolkit. - When assessing for depression, remember to rule out bipolar disorders; you may choose to use the Mood Disorder Questionnaire (MDQ). - Suicide - Beacon endorses the National Action Alliance for Suicide Prevention's Recommended Standard Care for People with Suicide Risk, which screens individuals for suicide and includes a list of screening tools in the Appendix. - Comorbid issues - Remember to screen for possible mental health disorders when a diagnosis of a substance use disorder is present and conversely to screen for a potential substance use disorder when a mental health disorder is present. - The CRAFFT Screening Interview (PDF) assesses for substance use risk specific to adolescents.
+- Remember to screen for possible mental health disorders when a diagnosis of a substance use disorder is present and conversely to screen for a potential substance use disorder when a mental health disorder is present. - The CRAFFT Screening Interview (PDF) assesses for substance use risk specific to adolescents.

-Learn More About the Depression Screening Program (PDF) Learn More About the Comorbid Screening Program (PDF)
+Learn more about Comorbid Screening Program (PDF)

-Ensure Your Practice Supports our Member Rights and Responsibilities
+Ensure Your Practice Supports Our Member Rights and Responsibilities